Fitzrovia in Camden in Greater London, England, United Kingdom — Northwestern Europe (the British Isles)

 Topics.
 This historical marker is listed in this topic list: Wars, Non-US.
 A significant historical year for this entry is 1803.

 Location.
 51° 31.411′ N, 0° 8.279′ W. Marker is in Camden, England, in Greater London.
-Marker is on Grafton Way just west of Tottenham Court Road, on the right when traveling west.
+It is in Fitzrovia.
+It is on Grafton Way just west of Tottenham Court Road, on the right when traveling west.
 Touch for map.
 Marker is at or near this postal address: 58 Grafton Way, Camden, England W1T 5DL, United Kingdom.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-A different marker also named Francisco de Miranda (here, next to this marker); Andres Bello (here, next to this marker); The First Birth Control Clinic
+At least 8 other markers are within walking distance of this marker: A different marker also named Francisco de Miranda (here, next to this marker); Andres Bello (here, next to this marker); The First Birth Control Clinic (within shouting distance of this marker); Sir Charles Eastlake (about 120 meters away, measured in a direct line); A.W.
+Hofmann (about 120 meters away); Captain Matthew Flinders, R.N. (about 150 meters away); Jeremy Bentham (about 180 meters away); Roger Fry (about 180 meters away).
+Touch for a list and map of all markers in Camden.

 2. Francisco de Miranda Marker - Wide View